-For the Scouts in your troop winter camp is an adventure, and we understand that they are anxious to arrive at Camp Buffalo and begin the fun.
-However, in order to allow our staff time to prepare for your arrival, we ask that you do not arrive before 8:00am on Tuesday.
+For the Scouts in your troop summer camp is an adventure, and we understand that they are anxious to arrive at Camp Buffalo and begin the fun.
+However, in order to allow our staff time to prepare for your arrival, we ask that you do not arrive before 1:00 PM on Sunday.
 Upon arrival, proceed toward the main parking lot.
 Depending on how many troops arrive at the same time, there may be a line of vehicles backed up on to Boy Scout Road.

 A member of the staff, who will be serving as your Troop Guide for the week, will greet your troop.
 The guide will begin your Scouts on their check-in process.
-Each Scout needs to have his physical in hand.
+Each Scout needs to have his physical, swimsuit, and towel in hand.
 To aid in the process, at least one adult leader needs to go with the Scouts and the Troop Guide.

 The first stop is the Health Officer.
 At this station, Scouts' physicals will be reviewed for completion and accuracy.
-When the entire troop is together, the guide will escort them to their campsite.
+After his health assessment, the Scout will be given his aquatics buddy tag.
+It is the Scout's responsibility to hang on to this tag until his swim check.